Amet13/ODYSSEY/README.md

-# ORRMAT - Ottawa Recreation Reservation macOS Automation Tool
+# ODYSSEY

+> **Ottawa Drop-in Your Sports & Schedule Easily Yourself (macOS Automation)**

 A sophisticated macOS menu bar application that automates sports reservation bookings for Ottawa Recreation facilities.
-ORRMAT runs quietly in the background and automatically books your preferred sports slots at the optimal time.
+ODYSSEY runs quietly in the background and automatically books your preferred sports slots at the optimal time.

 ## 🚀 Features